sigmacoy/sigmacoy/README.md

 # Hello, I'm Mc Cauley!

+• A Computer Science student at Cebu Institute of Technology - University
-• a Computer Science student, focused on pursuing a career as a Full-Stack SWE and AI Engineer.
+• Focused on pursuing a career as a Full-Stack SWE and AI Engineer.

 ## About Me